-Are you looking for good colored drawing papers for colored pencils?
+Are you looking for good colored drawing papers?
 Something heavy enough to take a lot of layers, but in colors to save time?

 Read your article about using [colored] paper with colored pencils.
 What weight paper and what types of colored paper were you using?
 I can’t seem to find light color paper for backgrounds that are heavier than the thin pastel paper.

-Finding the right paper for the subjects you draw and the style in which you draw can be a challenge.
+Finding the right paper can be a challenge.
 The best option is to try as many different papers as you can get your hands on.
 But that can be expensive and time-consuming.

 The next best thing to do is know what types of papers work best with your method of drawing.
 For example, if you like a lot of layering, you need paper with enough tooth to handle all those layers.
 Tooth and weight are important.
 Pastel papers may be a good fit for you.

 If you prefer fewer layers, but like to use solvents to blend, you need a paper sturdy enough to stand up under the moisture of solvent blending.
 Tooth may still be important, but it won’t be the first thing you consider.
-Bristols and some of the smoother, heavier papers will be your best options.
+Some of the smoother, heavier papers will be your best options.

 If you prefer one of those options, that automatically eliminates many possible choices.
 The papers that are good for your particular drawing style are the ones you should try first.